shafayetShafee/collapse-callout/README.md

 ### Collapsing all types of callout blocks

-Add the following to the yaml header of your document to make all of the callout blocks in your document collapsed by default.
+Add the following to yaml header of your document to make all of the callout blocks in your document collapsed by default.

 ```
 title: "Collapse-callout Example"